Google to Pay News Corp for Content in Three-year Deal

 In addition to the Journal and the Post, Barron’s and MarketWatch will be among News Corp.’s U.S. publications joining Google News Showcase.
 In the U.K., it will include The Times, The Sunday Times and The Sun, and in Australia a range of news platforms such as The Australian and Sky News.

-The partnership also involves the development of a subscription platform, the sharing of ad revenue via Google’s ad technology services, the cultivation of audio journalism and investments in video journalism by YouTube, according to a News Corp. statement.
+The partnership also involves the development of a subscription platform, the sharing of ad revenue via Google’s ad technology services, the cultivation of audio journalism and investments in video journalism by YouTube, according to a News Corp. statement, which did not disclose the terms of the deal.

-The news comes as Australia’s parliament prepares to debate a law that would force Google and Facebook to compensate media companies for showing their content.
+The news comes as Australia’s parliament began debating a law that would force Google, the largest internet search engine, and Facebook, the largest social media operator, to compensate media companies for showing their content.
 While News Corp.’s headquarters are in New York, the company was founded in Australia and has a number of titles in the country.

-It had previously called for regulators to break up Google.
+Just last month Google had threatened to pull out of Australia if the law was passed, but the purpose of this deal appears to be a bid to blunt the impact of this impending regulation, although the partnership also encompasses publications in other markets.
+It has also recently made deals with Nine Entertainment and Seven West Media in Australia.

 “For many years, we were accused of tilting at tech windmills, but what was a solitary campaign, a quixotic quest, has become a movement, and both journalism and society will be enhanced.”